thu-vis/WordCloud/README.md

 }
 ```
 SegEvent is the segment event on the line with y coordinate equal to y.
-y is the y coordinates.
+y is the y coordinate.
-upIntervals are the spare parts above the y coordinates while downIntervals are the below ones.
+upIntervals are the spare parts above the y coordinate while downIntervals are the below ones.
 ***
 **Word**
 ```javascript